Table of Contents Table of Contents

 Christopher joined the board in December 2019.
-His career in production management culminated as General Manager of Bignall Group Ltd, manufacturers of precision engineering products, vehicle components and construction hardware.
-He was previously Head of Operations for CAV Aerospace Ltd and Manufacturing Director for AEI Cables.
-He holds an MBA (Manufacturing & General Management) and Diploma in Company Direction from the Institute of Directors (until 2018 he was a Fellow of the former).
-Following his retirement he volunteered as Restorative Justice Facilitator Volunteer / Public Representative on the Board of Great Aycliffe & Middridge Partnership from January 2020 and has undertaken training as Restorative Justice / Mediation Facilitator in addition to Safeguarding, Emotional Wellbeing, Domestic Abuse, Radicalisation and Racism Awareness.
-He was a School Governor at St Johns RC Bishop Auckland from 2000 to 2004.
-Christopher is a member of the College’s Resources Committee and the Search & Governance Comittee.
+He was General Manager of Bignall Group Ltd, (design and manufacture of precision engineered products) until his retirement in 2018.
+He was previously Head of Operations for CAV Aerospace Ltd and Manufacturing Director for AEI Cables Ltd. He holds an MBA and a Diploma in Company Direction from the Institute of Directors.
+For many years he was a member of the Institute of Directors and a Fellow of the Chartered Management Institute.
+Following his retirement, he volunteered as Restorative Justice Facilitator and is a member of the Board of Great Aycliffe & Middridge Partnership.
+(GAMP) He has undertaken training in Restorative Justice and Conflict Resolution in addition to Safeguarding, Emotional Wellbeing, Domestic Abuse, Radicalisation and Racism Awareness.
+He was a School Governor at St John’s School Bishop Auckland from 2000 to 2004.
+Christopher is a member of the College’s Search & Governance Committee and the Resources Committee.